moredip/blog.thepete.net/source/_posts/2012-06-09-the-birth-of-a-domain-object-in-ruby.markdown

 end
 ```

 So far so good.
-BugFiler is some service code that takes a bug description string and makes the appropriate service call to create a bug with that description in our bug tracking system.
+We'll assume that `BugFiler` is some service code that takes a bug description string and makes the appropriate service call to create a bug with that description in our bug tracking system.
+We won't be focussing on the implementation of that class here, we'll just be a client of it.

-So the concept here is that of a **Bug**.
+So a concept that's starting to surface here is that of a **Bug**.
 So far it is represented by a string primitive and that's OK because that's all we need right now.
 Some java programmers would leap to their IDE keyboard shortcuts at this point and fix this Primitive Obsession code smell by refactoring this string primitive into a Bug type.
-But we're ruby programmers.
-We're pragmatttic.
+But we're ruby programmers, so we won't do that.
+We're pragmatic.
 YAGNI.

 ## New requirements

-Now our product guys have realized it'd be nice to know who is submitting these bug reports.
-They'd like use to track the name of the person filing the report.
-OK.
+Now our product guys have realized that it'd be nice to know who is submitting these bug reports.
+They'd like us to record the name of the person filing the report.
+OK, we can do that.

 ``` ruby